liquibase/liquibase/SECURITY.md

 ## Reporting a Vulnerability

-Please email Karen Taggart, Product Owner, Liquibase at ktaggart@liquibase.com
+Please email the Liquibase Information Security Team at infosec@liquibase.com